-Cameron has been working as a dentist for almost 10 years and brings a variety of experience from his time working in London.
+Cameron has been working as a dentist for 10 years and brings a variety of experience from his time working in London.

 What made you decide to get into dentistry as a career?

 I always knew I wanted to work with people, and being in this job allows me to meet and interact with new clients every day.
 I love to hear about my clients’ backgrounds, their careers and hobbies.
 Dentistry is also a very hands-on field, requiring you to work with careful precision.
 I enjoy the practical artistry that goes into creating beautiful smiles.

 How long have you been practising dentistry?